 - Once the Department has completed its review of the application including the experience page and appraisal experience log, appraisals are requested from each of the categories (residential, multi-family, commercial/industrial and agricultural) for compliance review.
 The Department will also choose appraisals at random from the appraisal experience log to verify experience.

 - The applicant is requested to sign and submit a Submission of Documents (in Adobe .pdf format*) form to ensure all of the pertinent information (workfile) for each appraisal is submitted for review.

 - The Department reviews the appraisals when they are received in the office for compliance with general laws and rules.

 - The appraisals are copied, blanking out the appraiser’s name, address, license number and any other identifying factors, and mailed to an examiner for review.
-The examiner is requested to review the appraisals for minimum compliance with the standards and the rules.
-The examiner is also requested to offer a recommendation to the Department for approval or denial based on the review.
-The examiner must document the specific violations and support the recommendation for denial.
+The examiner is requested to review the appraisals for minimum compliance with the uniform standards and the rules.
 (See checklist.)